People were disappointed with previous govts before Modi came to power: Shah

 "This government is a balanced government where the leaders take bold decisions and the bureaucracy implements it seamlessly.
 The Modi government has shown in the last 5 years that the government that thinks for the poor can also bring path-breaking and bold reforms," he added.

-Shah said that though every Indian feels proud when steps like surgical strikes and air strikes are taken, but it is a fine line that the government has to tread and ensure that nothing goes wrong.
+Shah said that though every Indian feels proud when steps like surgical strikes and airstrikes are taken, it is a fine line that the government has to tread and ensure that nothing goes wrong.

-"This is amply evident again in the bold decision of removing Article 370 and 35A to realise a truly integrated and unified India," he said.
+"This is amply evident again in the bold decision of removing Article 370 and 35A to realize a truly integrated and unified India," he said.
 (ANI)

 People were disappointed with previous govts before Modi came to power: Shah

-New Delhi [India], Sept 17 (ANI): Recalling the years before the Modi government came to power in 2014 and the way people were disappointed with the previous governments, Home Minister Amit Shah on Tuesday said that after nearly 70 years of Independence there was a question in the minds of people whether multi-party democratic system had failed to fulfil the aspirations of the people.
+New Delhi [India], Sept 17 (ANI): Recalling the years before Prime Minister Narendra Modi led BJP government came to power in 2014 and the way people were disappointed with the previous governments, Home Minister Amit Shah on Tuesday said that there was a question in the minds of people whether multi-party democratic system had failed to fulfill the aspirations of the people due to widespread corruption, policy paralysis and lack of clear vision of the leadership.